react-async-storage/react-async-storage/docs/docs/usage.md

 export default function MyComponent() {
   const [myCachedValue, setMyCachedValue] = useState<MyInterface | null>(null)
   /*
-    useStorage receives an optional string or an array of strings as a parameter - each representing a "storeName".
+    useStorage receives an optional string as a parameter - each representing a "storeName".

-    If no parameter is provided it will try to return the default store name.
+    If no parameter is provided it will return the default store name.
   */
-  const [mainStore] = useStorage("mainStore")
+  const mainStore = useStorage("mainStore")

   useEffect(() => {
     /*